arnaudin/arnaudin.github.io/_projects/autodesk-flow-design.md

   - section_layout: text
     content: |
       ## In the Wild
-      As a testament to the ease of use, elementary school students around the country were introduced to Flow Design on [National Youth Science Day](http://academy.autodesk.com/4h), as part of a rocket building activity.
-I volunteered at one of these events in California, and was unbelievably excited to find that the learners required no adult guidance to simulate their rockets!
+      As a testament to the ease of use, elementary school students around the country were introduced to Flow Design on [National Youth Science Day](http://academy.autodesk.com/4h), as part of a rocket-building activity.
+I volunteered at one of these events in California, and was unbelievably excited to see that the learners required no adult guidance to simulate their rockets!

       I was also pleasantly surprised recently when I happened upon Flow Design [in the wild](https://limar.com/air-revolution/) while in the market for a new bike helmet.